isabella232/GSoC17/README.md

 This issue suggests that task definition becomes more javascript independent and more user friendly.
 The ultimate goal would be to abstract the users from javascript at all when assembling their pipelines.

+* [Issue #77](https://github.com/bionode/bionode-watermill/issues/77) - Improvements to visualization tool

+This issue was added since current visualization tool is still a first implementation and may be further developed.
+Despite being already useful for debugging pipelines execution, it can be improved if we had success/failure checks on tasks and input/output flow to the visualization.